 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)

 In 2013, Brookfield acquired an additional 0.34 acres of wetlands for park and conservation use.
 On Nov.
 15, 2011, the City of Brookfield adopted and approved the transfer of ownership and related conservation easements between Brookfield and the Milwaukee Metropolitan Sewerage District (MMSD) stemming from Brookfield’s Wetlands Acquisition Fund.
 The easement of these newly acquired properties provides an additional 50+ acres of habitat for parks and forestry conservation.
+The City of Brookfield continues to pursue and aquire lands for parks as well as conservancy.
+Hidden Lake Park property was aquired in 2016.
+Property is 13.7 acres total and preserves 5.7 acres of wetland.

 D. Document that current municipal planning seeks to provide additional bird habitat.